hoangbv15/my-notes/software-dev/DDD.md

 #### Entities, Value Objects and Aggregates

 **Entities are mutable objects with an identity**.
 Entities are mutable except for their ID.
 An example is User, where each instance of it corresponds to a real User of the App.
-In real life, each person can be identified by their social security number, and each User instance can be identified by, for instance, its UUID.
+In real life, each person can be identified by their social security number.
+In the same manner, our Domain Expert might want each User to be identified by, for instance, its UUID.
+This is therefore reflected in our model.

 ```mermaid
 classDiagram